Public golf courses that have hosted the PGA Championship

 PGA Championships (winner): 1932 (Olin Dutra), 1954 (Chick Harbert).

 Course: A two-year renovation by architect Richard Mandell gave the classic municipal course new life in 2014.
 Keller has quite the tournament pedigree, hosting the PGA Tour's St. Paul Open from 1930 to 1968; the 1949 Western Open and the LPGA Tour's Patty Berg Classic in the 1970s.

 Course: Rolling terrain and treelined fairways characterize this 6,532-yard course, which has ties to A.W.
 Tillinghast.

 Belmont Golf Course, Richmond, Virginia

 Course: After years of struggling as a municipal course owned by Henrico County, Belmont will get a second life.
 The county bought the private Hermitage Country Club in 1977.
 The local First Tee chapter has plans to invest more than $4 million raised by donors to build a driving range, short-game practice facility, short course, putting course and 12 "championship-level" holes that will celebrate the 1917 work of original course architect A.W.
 Tillinghast.
 The redesign is being handled by Davis Love III and his Love Golf Group.
 The course is currently closed with hopes of reopening in 2021, although the pandemic will likely impact those plans.

 PGA Championship: 2019

 Course: The infamous Black, an A.W.
-Tillinghast design further intensified by Rees Jones, has been added to the PGA Championship mix after two stagings of the U.S. Open.
+Tillinghast design further intensified by Rees Jones, hosted a rowdy PGA Championship won by Brooks Koepka after two stagings of the U.S. Open.